 - Prepare the finishing sauce by combining oyster sauce, water, rice wine, brown sugar, soy sauce, and cornstarch in a small bowl.

-- Cut the flank steak extremely thin and place it in a bowl.
-Mix cornstarch and rice wine together and pour over the steak piece.
+- Cut the flank steak against the grain, and in thin strips, place it in a bowl.
+Mix cornstarch and rice wine, then pour over the steak.

 - Marinate the steak slices for about 15 minutes.